 There are a wide range of books and materials to help you study for your ITIL Intermediate Lifecycle Stream exam.ITILv3 Intermediate Capability Stream

 We have a comprehensive range of ITIL Exam Guides and distance learning courses for this Intermediate Capability Certificate.

-Implementing ITIL can be a costly and time-consuming process as the amount of documentation needed to conform your business to IT Service Management best practices can be hundreds of pages.
-Our IT Service Management Documentation Toolkit makes ITIL implementation more easily achievable by providing you with all the documentation needed, including pre-written policies, procedures, templates and guidance.
+Adopting ITIL can be a time-consuming process as the amount of documentation needed to conform your business to IT Service Management best practices can be hundreds of pages.
+Our IT Service Management Documentation Toolkit makes ITIL adoption more easily achievable by providing you with all the documentation needed, including pre-written policies, procedures, templates and guidance.